 There is, however, one scenario where you may want an instant tracking number: in order to appease your customers.
 Talk with your supplier about providing tracking numbers a bit earlier before processing so customers have an idea of when delayed orders might be getting shipped.
 How exactly this is done will depend on your specific situation, but whatever you do, make sure you are completely in control of the process.

 It can be easy when trying to educate yourself and protect your business from getting taken advantage of to forget that suppliers are people.
 They are flesh and blood, just like you and me, who are also working hard to protect their business and make a living for themselves and their families.

 If you have been struggling to forge solid relationships with suppliers, remember that respect goes a long way.
 If you don’t want a supplier to treat you like a simple transaction, then you need to also not treat them as a simple transaction.
 You both are on the same team!

-Have more questions, or getting interested in having an agent?
-If you have 50 or more daily orders, we would love to become your agent!
-Reach out to us and we will get started on building your business together!
+Have more questions, or getting interested in leveling up your supply chain with EcommOps?
+If you have 50 or more daily orders, we would love to work with you!
+Reach out to us and let’s work together to build your business.